centrifugal/centrifugo/README.md

 * Fast server capable to serve thousands of simultaneous connections
 * Easily integrates with existing application – no need to rewrite your code base to introduce real-time events
-* HTTP API to communicate from your application backend (publish messages in channels etc)
+* HTTP and GRPC API to communicate from your application backend (publish messages in channels etc)
 * JSON and binary Protobuf Websocket protocol
 * SockJS polyfill for web browsers without Websocket support (JSON only)
 * Scale with Redis PUB/SUB, Redis Sentinel for high availability, consistent sharding support